yecril71pl/cpp-docs.pl-pl/docs/cppcx/platform-collections-vector-class.md

 ### <a name="parameters"></a>Parametry

 *index*
 Element do wstawienia do wektora.
-Typ *elementu* jest definiowana za pomocą *T* typename.
+Typ *elementu* jest definiowany przez *T* typename.

 ## <a name="clear"></a>  Vector::Clear — metoda